Quinchy/Quinchy/README.md

 ### About Me
 <hr style="height: 1px; background-color: #000000; border: none;">

 <p>🔸 Hello!
-I’m Cyril James De Guzman, a Software Developer with specialization in Web and Mobile Development. <br><br>🔸 I graduated with a degree of Bachelor of Science in Computer Science Major in Software Development. <br><br>🔸 I use modern technologies such as Next.js, Laravel, React Native Expo, and etc for building maintainable, scalable, and efficient full-stack applications. </p>
+I’m Cyril James De Guzman, a Full-Stack Software Developer based in the Philippines. <br><br>🔸 I graduated with a degree of Computer Science with Major in Software Development. <br><br>🔸 I utilize modern technologies such as Next.js, Laravel, React Native, and etc for building scalable, and efficient software applications. </p>

 <br clear="both">